pathmodel/pathmodel/README.rst

 Using conda environment (to install all dependencies)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Due to all the dependencies required by all the script of Pathmodel, we create a conda environment file that contains all dependencies.
+Due to all the dependencies required by the scripts of Pathmodel, we create a conda environment file that contains all dependencies.

 First you need `Conda <https://conda.io/docs/>`__.
 To avoid conflict between the conda python and your system python, you could use a conda environment and `Miniconda <https://conda.io/docs/user-guide/install/download.html>`__.